‘Fortnite’ E3 tournament was a taste of its esports future

 All in all I had a lovely time and can't wait for the future of comp play.
 That announcement was bonkers ✊🏽

-Make no mistake, the Fortnite eSport viewing platform is off to a solid start.
-Teams are given various colored shaders to differentiate them from rival players and the third-person camera provides excellent viewing angles for intense build battles.
+Make no mistake, the Fortnite esports-viewing platform is off to a solid start.
+Teams are given various-colored shaders to differentiate them from rival players, and the third-person camera provides excellent viewing angles for intense build battles.
 Epic has leaned on Fortnite's built-in replay system, clearly displaying player names, their health level and their current choice of weapon.

 Epic should also be commended for choosing a Pro-Am tournament to kick off competitive play.
-It allowed the company to publicly test its eSports tools for the first time without there being too much on the line if unexpected issues arose.
+It allowed the company to publicly test its esports tools for the first time without there being too much on the line if unexpected issues arose.
 As you can see from the stream, plenty of celebrities held their own, and it was refreshing to see PlayStation 4 users lining up alongside their PC-playing teammates.

 What's next?

 When Ninja and Marshmello emerged victorious and won the Golden Pickaxe, Epic couldn't have asked for better publicity.
-Millions of young viewers got to see their favorite player deliver on the biggest stage possible.
+Millions of young viewers got to see their favorite players deliver on the biggest stage possible.

-That opportunity to break into the Fortnite eSports scene could come with the launch of the 2018-2019 competitive season.
+That opportunity to break into the Fortnite esports scene could come with the launch of the 2018-2019 competitive season.
 We're still waiting to find out details, including how it'll hand out $100 million in prizes, but we do know that it will culminate with the first Fortnite World Cup.

 While a Code of Conduct, platform information and schedule are being worked on, Epic has confirmed that the World Cup will primarily focus on Solo and Duo play.
 Unlike Blizzard's Overwatch League, competitive Fortnite won't encourage the formation of franchises or sell spots on the roster, for both its own events and third-party tournaments.

-With the intention to let others host their own Fortnite events, Epic will likely soon release an official eSports platform so players can practice (scrim) in official tournament conditions.
-The potential is there for streamers and professional gamers supplement their streaming income via competition prize pools, but it may also provide the springboard for lesser-known Fortnite gods to make it big.
+With the intention to let others host their own Fortnite events, Epic will likely soon release an official esports platform so players can practice (scrim) in official tournament conditions.
+The potential is there for streamers and professional gamers to supplement their streaming income via competition prize pools, but it may also provide the springboard for lesser-known Fortnite gods to make it big.